General Treasury Building

-The General Treasury Building (also known as the Treasury or the Treasury Building) is the building that houses the Treasury of Sri Lanka and the Ministry of Finance, Economic Stabilization and National Policies along with several of its departments.
+The General Treasury Building (also known as the Treasury or the Treasury Building) is the building that houses the Treasury of Sri Lanka and the Ministry of Finance, Planning and Economic Development along with several of its departments.
 It was formerly known as the Secretariat Building therefore it is still officially called The Secretariat.
 It is situated in the Colombo fort precinct next to the old Parliament Building, which is now the Presidential Secretariat.

 Building

 With the expansion of the Legislative Council of Ceylon, the need for a new building to house the council and the civil administration of Ceylon was suggested by Sir Henry McCallum.
 A proposal made by a committee to construct the new building for the Secretariat, Council Chamber and Government offices on reclaimed land at the northern end of Galle Face' was accepted by the Ceylon Government in 1920.
 The chief architect of the Public Works Department, Austin Woodeson, was responsible for the design of the building.
 The initial estimate of Rs 400,000 for the scheme was later revised by the Public Works Advisory Board to Rs 450,000, taking into account the extra expenses involved.
 The building was opened on 29 January 1930, by Governor Sir Herbert Stanley.

 The new building was of two parts, the smaller but grander Council Chamber with a Neo-baroque façade, which faced the Indian Ocean to the west.
 The Secretariat, a larger however the more simple building compared to the Council Chamber situated to the east of it.